tencentyun/intlcloud-documents/yehe_doc/人脸识别/人脸核身/快速入门/三分钟跑通接口_intl_en.md

 ## Overview

-This document describes how to call Tencent Cloud FaceID APIs through API 3.0 Explorer and integrate SDKs in the corresponding programming language into your project after you purchase the FaceID service.
-You can access FaceID APIs quickly in the following steps.
+This document describes how to call Tencent Cloud eKYC APIs through API 3.0 Explorer and integrate SDKs in the corresponding programming language into your project after you purchase the eKYC service.
+You can access eKYC APIs quickly in the following steps.
 ## Prerequisites

 You have entered the [API 3.0 Explorer](https://console.tencentcloud.com/api/explorer?Product=faceid&Version=2018-03-01&Action=ApplySdkVerificationToken) page.